JakeDennison/neo-plugin-template/README.md

 Refer to https://help.nintex.com/en-US/formplugins/Reference/Reference.htm

-Contract is located in src/neo-plugin-template.js There is a single example contract property which is named src
+Contract is located in src/neo-plugin-template.js There is a simple example contract containing 2 properties.
+1. message
+2. response

+The contract also contains the event used to store values back into the form and workflow.

 ### Step 5: Build the plugin